Updated on July 3rd, 2020

 This comes in many varieties.
 Perhaps you’re feeling low, lethargic or apathetic – in your body or in your mind.
 A cloying feeling weighs you down and you’ve lost your energy and motivation.
 You feel like you’re treading water in your own life, just going through the motions, waiting for I-don’t-know-what.
 You’ve lost your joy and enthusiasm for life.

-If you know you need something different, some kind of change in your life, yet you are unsure what that is, it’s time to look for ways to gently get moving again – if only because this is such an unpleasant way to feel!
+If you know you need something different, some kind of change in your life, yet you are unsure what that is, it’s time to look for ways to gently get moving again – if only because stuck is such an unpleasant way to feel!

 Moving forward question: In which way – physical or metaphorical – could I get moving?